markglh/composing-microservices-with-sbt-docker/README.md

 Finally we set our jvm arguments and start the service, notice that we make use of the `LOG_CONF` and `APP_BASE` environment variables which we defined in our `build.sbt` image.
 We have hard-coded the various GC properties - generally these are targeted at a known production environment.
 However it wouldn’t require much effort to make these configurable and instead provide them at runtime.

 #### What about Cassandra?
-We’re connecting to a Cassandra cluster, which will be defined later using the official Cassandra image from dockerhub (https://hub.docker.com/_/cassandra/).
+We’re connecting to a Cassandra cluster, which will be defined later using the [official Cassandra image from dockerhub](https://hub.docker.com/_/cassandra/).
 However we need to configure our app to connect to it, we do this in the `application.conf` of each service.
 ```scala
 cassandra {
    keyspace = "tracking_service"